lsblakk/pystar/docs/webapp.rst

 Visualize the database in SQLite Manager
 --------------------------------------------------------------

+This is optional, but interesting if you want to see your database in a GUI and/or know how to access your database.db from outside the project.

 When you call ''.save()'' on a model instance, Django saves that to the database.
 (Remember, Django is a web programming framework built around the idea of saving data in a SQL database.)